 While all of these and more are sought after by collectors to varying degrees, there's something about the appearance of Aunt May and Uncle Ben in Strange Tales #97 that makes it special.
 As is the case with several prototypes, the idea that the same creative team of Steve Ditko and Stan Lee worked on the relevant stories in both Strange Tales #97 is certainly part of the appeal here.
 The notion that the Strange Tales #97 characters could pass for younger versions of the famous Aunt May and Uncle Ben has also caught the eye of many collectors.
 And the fact that Strange Tales #97 was published just three months before Amazing Fantasy #15 also likely has something to do with it.

 In the Strange Tales #97 story, Aunt May and Uncle Ben have a niece named Linda Brown — who turns out to be a mermaid.
 This story has captured imaginations to such an extent that she is sometimes humorously referred to as Peter Parker's mermaid cousin.
 It's just a fun story that is very loosely connected to one of the most important comic book characters ever created.
-There's a Strange Tales #97 CGC 3.5 in today's Sunday & Monday Comics, Animation, Video Games & Art Weekly Online Auction from Heritage Auctions.
+There's a Strange Tales #97 CGC 4.0 in this week's 2021 May 16-17 Sunday & Monday Comics, Animation & Art Weekly Online Auction #122120 from Heritage Auctions.